AstraZeneca/runnable/docs/concepts/nodes.md

         """
         raise NotImplementedError
 ```

+---
+!!!
+Note

+    The BaseNode has many other methods which are *private* and typically do not need modifications.
+    The Config datamodel of the custom class should have all the attributes that are required.

+---

 The custom extensions should be registered as part of the namespace: ```magnus.nodes.BaseNode``` for it to be